 This project is in insurance domain.
 The project is designed and developed from scratch.
 It is designed to be a centralized application to cater to the Pension and Group schemes catering to Quote, Issuance, Servicing, Billing and Financial Management.

+Responsibilities:

 As an architect responsible for bringing technical innovation, discussing technical solutions with client.